(Last Updated on : 22/03/2019)

-He used complex fusion of idioms that was inspired from Western modern art and the spirituality of oriental traditions.
-Some of his creations show an influence of Far eastern traditions especially calligraphy and wash techniques.
-He had undertaken calligraphy lessons form artists in Japan.
-He had spent one year in Japan with artist like as Toba Sojo.
-Idioms of Western modern had also influenced his style.
-He often blends Cubist techniques to solve space related problems.
-He has achieved a harmonious blend in his creations.
-This is visible from his grand murals inside the Visva-Bharati campus.
+Artist Benode Behari Mukherjee used complex fusion of idioms that was inspired from Western modern art and the spirituality of oriental traditions.
+Some of his creations show an influence of far eastern traditions especially calligraphy and wash techniques.
+After spending a year in Japan, he had undertaken calligraphy lessons from artists like Tobo Sojo.
+Idioms of Western modern art had also influenced his style.
+He often blends Cubist techniques to solve space related problems and has achieved a harmonious blend in his creations.
+This is visible from his grand murals inside the Visva Bharati campus.
 Later on he went to Doon valley in Mussoorie

 where he started an art school.
 However he could not run it due to financial crunch.

-He had the ability to break away from the turn of the century.
-He created a dynamic modern vocabulary.
-This paved the way for next generation of artists in the 1940s.
-He depicted literary subjects and mythology to a form that gave importance to pictorial elements like color, line and texture.
+He had the ability to break away from the turn of the century and created a dynamic modern vocabulary.
+This paved way for next generation of artists in the 1940s.
+He depicted literary subjects and mythology to a form that gave importance to pictorial elements like colour, line and texture.

-He has experimented with several mediums, ranging from murals to collage, from woodcuts to calligraphy, from watercolors, oil paint, ink and crayons to graphics as an artist.
+Benode Behari Mukherjee has experimented with several mediums, ranging from murals to collage, from woodcuts to calligraphy, from watercolours, oil paint, ink and crayons to graphics as an artist.
 His paintings were based on observations, on eternal patterns, on intrinsic feel and texture of things.
-The development in his style showed his fondness for simplicity.
-Later he also created wax sculptures.
+The development in his style showed his fondness for simplicity and eventually later he also created wax sculptures.

 In the last decade of his life, Benode Behari Mukherjee received award like Padma Vibhushan